Payment options

 This is a single payment of the actuarial value of your Basic Annuity.
 If you elect the lump sum payment option, you will receive your Pre-Social Security Pension as a single payment.
 The lump sum payment option is generally available only to retirees.

-Additional lump-sum payment options are available to retirees who retire on or after December 1, 2015.
-In addition to the 100% lump sum payment option, such a retiree may elect to receive 25%, 50% or 75% of their pension in the form of a lump sum with the remaining benefit payable as a monthly annuity.
+An additional lump-sum payment option is available to retirees who retire on or after December 1, 2015.
+In addition to the 100% lump sum payment option, such a retiree may elect to receive 50% of their pension in the form of a lump sum with the remaining benefit payable as a monthly annuity.

 Calculating the Lump sum